IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 ## 4. Run tests

+### Test settings

+The `./browser/IgBlazorSamples.Test/` project once built, will generate all the tests and they should appear in the test explorer.
+Each test once run will start its own instance of the Samples Browser Client, so no need for any other extra steps than just hitting run/debug on the test.

+- If the tests use too much resource you can decrease number of workers in the  `./browser/.runsettings` or located also in the test solution under `Solution Items/.runsettings`.

+- Disabling headless run for tests locally - uncomment the headless launch option in `.runsettings`

+- If you don't want each test using in memory browser server, you can disable it in the `.runsettings` by setting `useInMemoryClient` to `false`.
+In this case you will need to run your own instance of the `IgBlazorSamples.Client`, either from VS or using `dotnet run` in the project folder.
+You will need to specify the `testUrl` if you use a different the run the `IgBlazorSamples.Client` on.

+### Using Visual Studio

 - In the **Test Explorer** you can run all tests or individually now.

-> NOTE: The `./browser/IgBlazorSamples.Test/` project once built, will generate all the tests and they should appear in the test explorer
+- Debugging from VS - Right click a test and choose debug.
+Should have a breakpoint of course in test :P.

+- Debugging with Playwright Inspector - https://playwright.dev/dotnet/docs/debug.
+Pretty much add `await page.PauseAsync();` to the start of a test or elsewhere and the Playwright inspector will start at that point onward.

+### Using command line

+In order to run the samples tests you need to specify its category and point to the settings of the test, other you will need to speficy each setting manually, like `-- NUnit.NumberOfTestWorkers=2` if you want to have 2 workers active.

+- Running tests: `dotnet test --filter "ErrorTest" --settings:"../.runsettings"`

+- For other methods of running and debugging and all using command line: https://playwright.dev/dotnet/docs/running-tests

 # Resources and guidance

 - For general guidance related to Playwright tests - https://playwright.dev/dotnet/docs/

 - Generating selectors / tests code using Playwright Codegen - https://playwright.dev/dotnet/docs/codegen-intro

-- Disabling headless run for tests locally - uncomment the headless launch option in `./browser/.runsettings` or in the test solution under `Solution Items/.runsettings`.

-- Debugging in VS - Right click a test and choose debug.
-Should have a breakpoint of course in test :P.

-- Debugging with Playwright Inspector - https://playwright.dev/dotnet/docs/debug.
-Pretty much add `await page.PauseAsync();` to the start of a test or elsewhere and the Playwright inspector will start at that point onward.

 - Viewing trace of a failed test group(usually artifact from a build) - https://playwright.dev/dotnet/docs/trace-viewer#opening-the-trace